workingmirror/blog/content/2017/05/2017-05-22-unbreakable-kimmy-schmidt-season-3-review.md

 Xanthippe (Dylan Gelula) also gets her fair share of development and growth in this season as she endures her first year of college, but her and everyone else's story pales in comparison to Titus' tale.
 He comes to terms with his desire to be in a relationship while exploring an incredible breadth of career options including *Sesame Street*'s Gordon, pop singer with a hit about West Coast breasts, and secretly straight but double secretly gay wet blanket.
 If you thought you could not become more obsessed with Titus, you are wrong.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/unbreakable-kimmy-schmidt-season-3-3.jpg "Unbreakable Kimmy Schmidt - Season 3" "Unbreakable Kimmy Schmidt - Season 3" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/unbreakable-kimmy-schmidt-season-3-3.jpg "Unbreakable Kimmy Schmidt - Season 3" "Unbreakable Kimmy Schmidt - Season 3" %}

 Unfortunately for all this narrative ambition and maturity, these characters and the show's format are all still ill equipped to handle this emotionality.
 It often results in some of the jokes feeling more miss than hit as an overwrought spectre hangs over the scene.
 The show's stellar capacity for wringing jokes out of otherwise dry social commentary—ranging from millennial wokeness to America's unending and overflowing stores of vitriol—is still there, but the goofs come across more as an errant shotgun blast than ever.